-Xbox controllers and wireless accessories
+Xbox 360 controllers, headsets and wireless accessories

-Wireless controller can't connect or disconnects out frequently
+Wireless controller can't connect or disconnects frequently

 Wired controller doesn't work